chocolate-doom/chocolate-doom/.github/CONTRIBUTING.md

   "textscreen: Change size of X".

-* If you're making a change related to a bug, reference the GitHub issue number in the commit message, eg. "This is a partial fix for
+* If you're making a change related to a bug, reference the GitHub issue number in the commit message, eg. "This is a partial fix for #646".
-  #646".
 This will link your commit into the issue comments.
-If your
-  change is a fix for the bug, put the word "fixes" before the bug number to automatically close the issue once your change is merged.
+If your change is a fix for the bug, put the word "fixes" before the issue number to automatically close the issue once your change is merged.